 Articles on current events in the CJ system allows the student to relate the course material to the current issues in criminal justice.
 The student is to bring in one (1) article every class.
-In usual circumstances, the articles will be shared at the beginning of each class.
-The article is to be current.
+In usual circumstances, the articles will be shared in the beginning of the class.
+The article shall be current.
 On occasion, the instructor may use the articles in conjunction with the in-class assignments.
-Each article will be worth 2 points each.
+Each article will be worth 5 points.